• USD

 Easy Access

-The Bazaruto archipelago is less cumbersome to reach than, for example, the Quirimbas.
-There are direct daily flights between Johannesburg and Vilanculos (one hour and 45 minutes in duration).
-From there, a motorized dhow boat - rather than pricey helicopter or light aircraft charters.
+The Bazaruto Archipelago is simpler to reach than the Quirimbas.
+There are direct daily flights between Johannesburg and Vilanculos (about 1 hour 35 minutes).
+From there, a motorized dhow transfers you — rather than pricier helicopter or light-aircraft charters.

 Experiences to Savor

-Experiences to savor around the Bazaruto archipelago focus on marine life, from deep sea fishing to scuba diving and snorkeling amidst barely touched coral reefs.
-The ocean surrounding this pristine collection of islands abounds with wildlife.
+Experiences around the Bazaruto Archipelago focus on marine life, from deep-sea fishing to scuba diving and snorkeling on minimally disturbed coral reefs.
+The surrounding ocean teems with wildlife.

 Ocean Safari

-If you are not a qualified diver and do not plan to learn, an "ocean safari" is the finest method to encounter significant marine life that does not occur amidst the snorkel-friendly reefs.
-The encounters are magical, from the awe-inspiring whale shark with its mesmerizing shroud of golden spots to the mighty manta ray that sails through the sea.
+If you are not a qualified diver and do not plan to learn, an “ocean safari” is a fine way to encounter significant marine life beyond snorkel-friendly reefs — from the awe-inspiring whale shark to the mighty manta ray that sails through the sea.

-Mozambique is a seafood lover's paradise, and all the fare is fresh.
-The sea flavors are tantalizing, from mountains of prawns to the catch of the day (typically flavored with local spices or the famously fiery Piri Piri sauce).
+Mozambique is a seafood lover's paradise, and the fare is fresh.
+Expect prawns and the catch of the day, typically flavored with local spices or the famously fiery Piri Piri sauce.

 Paradise Calling